bcoin-org/bmultisig/docs/http.md

 bcoin.

 ### Authentication
+Multisig wallet uses cosigner `token`s to authenticate cosigners, that are configured by cosigners when joining. (*NOTE: Admin token wont be able to access cosigner APIs.
+So don't use admin token as cosigner token.*)
-Multisig wallet uses cosigner `token`s for authentication cosigner of the wallet.
-But there are some routes that do not require authentication or only admin `token` can query.
+There are some routes that do not require authentication or only admin `token` can query.

+Some endpoints need signatures and public keys, you can check recent updates: [signing](signing.md) This document will also include some steps to reproduce signatures.

+Some examples:
-*PUT /multisig/:id* - used for wallet creation does not need any authentication (you should use `API_KY` to control access to the API itself).
+  * PUT /multisig/:id* - used for wallet creation does not need any authentication (you should use `API_KEY` to control access to the API itself).
-*POST /multisig/join* - will check `joinKey`.
-(See below).
+  * GET /multisig/:id/proposal/ - can be requested using cosigner token.

-*GET /multisig* and *DEL /multisig/:id* can be requested only with admin `token`.
+  * GET /multisig* and *DEL /multisig/:id* can be requested only with admin `token`.
+  * POST /multisig/join* - will check `joinSignature`.
+  * POST /multisig/:id/proposal - needs `signature` (using `authPubKey`).

 ### Additional API Endpoints